 Stockmann’s business has undergone rapid change in recent years.
 The department store business has been renewed and focused on strategic merchandise areas.
-At the same time, Stockmann has also divested some of its businesses, including Hobby Hall in 2016, the Herkku business in Finland in 2017 and the Oulu department store in 2017.
+At the same time, Stockmann has also divested some of its businesses, including the Herkku business in Finland in 2017 and the Oulu department store in 2017.
 In 2018, Stockmann sold the Kirjatalo property located in the centre of Helsinki and the Nevsky Centre shopping centre in St Petersburg.
 In 2021, Stockmann sold its department store property in Tallinn, and in 2022 the department store properties in Riga and Helsinki city centre were sold.
 According to the restructuring programme, the proceeds were used to repay debts.
 The Lindex business has been developed in accordance with strategy, and Lindex has continued its internationalisation and the development of its online store.
-The size of the store network has varied slightly from year to year, and at the end of 2020 there were 458 Lindex stores.
+The size of the store network has varied slightly from year to year, and at the end of 2021 there were 441 Lindex stores.